will-lancer/will-lancer.github.io/README.md

   * [$] *Introduction to the Classical Theory of Particles and Fields* by Kosyakov

 ### Math

+I am reading Axler's book for MAT 315, a class I'm taking right now.
+Curtis' book is a great companion to Axler's, presenting the material in a more abstract, and often simpler, manner, while emphasizing connections to abstract algebra as a whole.
+The number theory book is a pet interest of mine; I hope to one day discover a deep connection between number theory and physics.

 **Linear Algebra**
  * *Linear Algebra Done Right* by Axler